The Green Papers: 2026 General Election

 FEC S6TN00331

-Candidate Independent Jason Jerrell Smith
+Independent Jason Jerrell Smith - apparently not a candidate

-Candidate Independent Dallas Shane Templeton
+Independent Dallas Shane Templeton - apparently not a candidate

-Candidate Independent Catherine Whitson
+Candidate Independent Catherine Barcel "Barcy" Whitson

 Texas 6-year term.
 No Term Limit.
 Senate Electoral Classes